Maanvi Gagroo

+At the 2023 Filmfare OTT Awards, she won Filmfare OTT Award for Best Actress in a Comedy Series for her performance in the TVF Tripling Season 3.

-Personal Life and background
+Personal life and background

-Maanvi Gagroo was born in Kashmiri Pandit family to Surender and Urmil Gagroo in New Delhi.
+Maanvi Gagroo was born in Kashmiri family to Surender and Urmil Gagroo in New Delhi.
 She went to The Mother's International School, New Delhi and earned her bachelor’s degree in psychology from Gargi College, University of Delhi.
 Maanvi married Kumar Varun on 23 February 2023 in a private ceremony.